kiritv/QuoteIt/README.md

 The Explore screen lets you discover quotes by browsing and searching.

-### Create Your Own
+### Create
+- Open the **Create** tab to build your own content.
+- **New** starts either an **Image Post** or a **Video Post**.
-- Use the **Create Your Own** action in Explore to add your own text and image.
+- **Image Post** creates a saved personal quote with your own text, author, styling, and background image.
-- You can import an image from Photos or capture one with Camera.
+- **Video Post** uses the same guided setup first, then adds video-specific controls such as template, platform, narration, subtitles, and motion.
-- New personal quotes are saved locally and automatically added to Favorites.
+- Personal image posts are saved locally and also appear in your personal items and favorites workflow.

 ### Browse by Author
 When you first open Explore, you'll see grouped/browsable entries based on the active dataset.
 Tap any entry to view matching quotes.